Dictionary » Adjective Words » Unnerving – Meaning, Definition, Synonyms and Antonyms

 • The sudden silence in the dark room was unnerving.

-• His intense stare was deeply unnerving to everyone present.
+• His intense, unblinking stare was deeply unnerving to everyone in the meeting.

 • There was something unnerving about the way she smiled without blinking.

-• The eerie music created an unnerving atmosphere.
+• The eerie music coming from the hallway created an unnerving atmosphere.

-• Waiting for the test results was an unnerving experience.
+• Waiting for the test results was unnerving, especially because the outcome felt uncertain.

 Unnerving Synonyms